-The Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have highlighted the emergence of four notable SARS-CoV-2 Variants of Concern1, 2:
+The Centers for Disease Control and Prevention (CDC)1 and the World Health Organization (WHO)2 have highlighted surveillance of the following Omicron lineages:

 Lucira Health performs routine surveillance of emerging SARS-CoV-2 strains by periodically evaluating in silico reactivity against sequence databases.
-These evaluations have shown that these variants are reactive to the Lucira COVID-19 Check It and All-In-One Test Kits.
-The Lucira Health assay targets two non-overlapping regions of the N gene.
-Hence the detection region is unaffected by the mutations in the spike protein of SARS-CoV-2 in the variant strains.
-As these particular viral strains become commercially available, Lucira Health intends to perform testing to
+These evaluations have shown that these variants are reactive to the Lucira COVID-19 Check-It and All-In-One Test Kits.
+The Lucira Health assay targets two non-overlapping regions of the SARS-CoV-2 genome.
+The detection regions are unaffected by the mutations in the spike protein of SARS-CoV-2 in the variant strains.

 Lucira Health will continue to monitor the situation with emerging variants of SARS-CoV-2.